bogadrian/gatsby-final/src/posts/a-saga-dilemma.md

 But as you may already be thinking, some small problem arises, especially with the authentication for both of them.

 You know, to keep a user logged in, you get its jwt token, save it to some secure storage in your app (in my case was the secure store provided by Expo), and send the token with a first request whenever the app first starts and wait for the response.
-And with every request that needs authentivcation.
+And with every request that needs authentication.

 The response will be the user object.